Bayesian optimal design for ordinary differential equation models with application in biological science: Examples

+When applying the probabilistic solution, we assume squared exponential covariance~\eqref{eq:sqexpcov} as the functions $\bu(t)$ are known to be smooth and a discrete evaluation grid, $\boldsymbol{\tau}$, with $N=501$.

-For each loss function, we compare the designs found under the exact and probabilistic solutions (using ACE) to a uniform designs of $n=15$ equally-spaced time points in $[0,24]$ hours.
-The top row of Figure~\ref{comp_plot} shows boxplots of twenty evaluations of the Monte Carlo approximation to the expected loss for the uniform design and the optimal design found under each of the loss functions.
-There is negligible difference between the designs found under the exact and probabilistic solutions and these designs are clearly superior to the uniform designs.
-In the bottom row of Figure~\ref{comp_plot} are the observation time points associated with the designs under comparison.
-The optimal designs appear to favour having a set of observation times near the peak of $u_2(t)$ at $t \approx 2.5$ hours and then a series of observation times at the end of the observation interval.
-Of the points near the peak, the optimal design under self-information loss has two distinct sets whereas the designs under squared and absolute error loss have just one set of points.
+For each of the NSEL, NAEL and SIG utility functions from Section~\ref{sec:BOD_DTA}, we compare designs found under the exact and probabilistic solutions using ACE to a uniform design with $n=15$ equally-spaced time points in $[0,24]$ hours.
+Figure~\ref{comp_plot} presents boxplots of twenty evaluations of the Monte Carlo approximation to the expected utility for the uniform design and the optimal design found for each utility.
+There is negligible difference between the designs found under the exact and probabilistic solutions, and these designs are clearly superior to the uniform design.
+Figure~\ref{comp_plot} also gives the observation time points from each design being compared.
+The optimal designs appear to favor observation times near the peak of $u_2(t)$, at $t \approx 2.5$ hours, and then a series of observation times towards the end of the time interval.
+The optimal design under SIG has two distinct sets of points just before and after the maximum of $u_2(t)$, whereas the designs under NSEL and NAEL have just one set of points, generally occurring just after the peak response.